rsksmart/bitcoin-scaling-hackathon/Written_Proposal.md

 As we progress and grow, we may also seek external funding to support our operations and scale our solution.
 This could involve securing investments from venture capital firms, participating in accelerator programs, or accessing grants and funding opportunities specifically tailored to social impact initiatives.

 Overall, our plan is to leverage our team's skills and expertise, forge strategic partnerships, and access external resources as needed to bring our idea to market successfully.

-- **Conclusion**

-Wooy presents an innovative and impactful solution that directly aligns with Rootstock's vision and values.
-By introducing Proof of Donation NFTs (PODs) and transforming the traditional fundraising landscape, Wooy has the potential to significantly enhance Rootstock's reputation as a blockchain platform.

-Wooy addresses key challenges faced by traditional fundraising methods and offers a range of benefits for Rootstock.
-By leveraging blockchain technology, Wooy ensures transparency and accountability in charitable donations, which aligns with Rootstock's commitment to trust and integrity.
-This enhanced transparency will help Rootstock build trust with its users and attract socially conscious businesses and organizations to the platform.

-Furthermore, Wooy's platform opens up new opportunities for collaboration and partnerships.
-NGOs and streamers can leverage the platform to access a wider donor base and engage with supporters more effectively.
-This increased engagement not only benefits the NGOs and streamers but also drives user adoption and utility of Rootstock's infrastructure.

-By supporting Wooy's disruptive platform, Rootstock can position itself at the forefront of blockchain innovation in the social impact space.
-The collaboration with Wooy will not only showcase Rootstock's commitment to social responsibility but also provide a unique selling point that differentiates the platform from its competitors.

-In conclusion, by embracing Wooy's solution, Rootstock stands to gain enhanced reputation, increased user adoption, and strengthened partnerships with NGOs and streamers.
-The integration of Wooy's innovative platform will reinforce Rootstock's position as a leader in the blockchain industry and amplify its social impact initiatives.
-Wooy's alignment with Rootstock's vision and the opportunity to drive positive change make it an ideal partner for Rootstock's pursuit of leveraging blockchain for social good.